Yuki’s Vocalists

 Click here for more information.

 FictionJunction Project – Yuki’s solo project which involves Kaori Oda, Yuuka Nanri, Asuka Kato, Yuriko Kaida, Wakana Ootaki and Keiko Kubota.
-Their music has been heard as OP/ED and insert themes of Tsubasa Chronicle, El Cazador, Elemental Gelade and other animes.
+Their music has been heard as OP/ED and insert themes of Tsubasa Chronicle, El Cazador, Elemental Gelade and other more recent animes.

 Click here for more information.